Optimising WordPress Speed: 6+1 Tips to Please Google and Your Visitors

 What You Don't Measure, You Can't Improve!

 Measurement is fundamental.
-How to start?
+How to begin?

 -